 DFDL does not perform any substitutions for ampersand notations like &lt;.

-The syntax of dfdl:escapeScheme is defined in Section 13.2.1.Table 26 Properties Common to All Simple Types with Text Representation
+The syntax of dfdl:escapeScheme is defined in Section 13.2.1.Table 26 Properties Common to All Simple Types with Text Representation.

-The dfdl:escapeScheme Properties.

 The dfdl:defineVariable Annotation Element

 Variables provide a means for communication within a set of DFDL schema.
 They are defined as top-level elements in a schema and therefore have global scope. .